 Burn rates for a 3-inch pillar candle may average 30-35 hours for 3-inch, 65-70 hours for 5-inch, and 90-95 hours for a 7-inch pillar candle.

 Container candles are good for emergency use.
 These candles come in a non-flammable container filled with wax with a wick in the center.
 Container candles can be quite beautiful and are easy to make at home.

 We keep several container candles around for emergency lighting.
 I purchase container candles that have lids in both glass and metal containers.

 A votive candle is a small candle that is sold without a cup.
 A votive candle will completely liquefy and must be placed in a cup or votive holder to burn.
-A small votive candle can burn up to 10 hours.
+A small votive candle can burn for up to 10 hours.